Healthy Science/ Vitamins and Minerals: Combinations to Take Advantage Of

 Vitamin D and Omega-3s Fat-Soluble Friends

-Although clinical research to determine whether omega-3 fish oil increases absorption of vitamin D is currently lacking, numerous studies indicate that combining vitamin D with a source of fat can improve its absorption and utilization within the body.27,28 Thus, a prudent (and easy) way to increase your uptake of vitamin D may be to combine it with a meal rich in EPA and DHA, or your daily omega-3 supplement.
-At the very least, you are getting the vitamins you need, and the fatty acids your body requires for optimal cellular and foundational health.29
+Although clinical research to determine whether omega-3 fish oil increases absorption of vitamin D is currently lacking, numerous studies indicate that combining vitamin D with a source of fat can improve its absorption and utilization within the body.26,27 Thus, a prudent (and easy) way to increase your uptake of vitamin D may be to combine it with a meal rich in EPA and DHA, or your daily omega-3 supplement.
+At the very least, you are getting the vitamins you need, and the fatty acids your body requires for cellular and foundational health.28

 In closing

 Consuming a variety of whole foods is a great way to ensure you’re receiving the essential nutrients you need for optimal health and wellness—especially if the nutrients involved interact to enhance each other’s absorption.
-While attaining these nutrients from foods is the gold standard, supplements can help fill any nutritional gaps that may be lacking in your diet, and offer individuals with nutrient deficiencies the means to raise their levels quickly and efficiently.
-We encourage you to speak with your personal health professional about other nutrient combinations that would be of benefit to you.
+While attaining these nutrients from foods is the gold standard, supplements can help fill any nutritional gaps that may be lacking in your diet and offer individuals with nutrient deficiencies the means to raise their levels quickly and efficiently.
+We encourage you to speak with your personal health professional about other nutrient combinations that would benefit you.